Vitalini/running-cats/README.md

 - **Multiplayer Racing**: Compete with other players in real-time
 - **Cat Characters**: Control cute, square-shaped cats with unique colors
 - **Power-ups**: Gain invulnerability and super speed
+- **Strategic Islands**: Hide behind islands to change your cat's number
+- **Dynamic Number System**: Your cat's number changes after hiding for 8 seconds
+- **Visual Indicators**: Special effects for super speed and invulnerability
 - **Leaderboard**: See who's winning in real-time
 - **Responsive Controls**: Smooth movement with arrow keys or WASD
+- **Mobile Support**: Play on your phone or tablet with touch controls

 ## 🚀 Quick Start